A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 > CBOR is also in Odin's `core` library
 > meaning that you can use it without installing
 > anything extra.
-In fact, aside no external
+In fact, no external
 > libraries have been needed for either the
 > cli or daemon.